 Not securing connections

-When those cables and ports joints are not water-tight and weatherproof.
+When those cables and port joints are not water-tight and weatherproof.
 No mounting box, no weatherproof clips over cables and ports joints?
-Don’t be surprised when any wind and weather kills your system.
+Don’t be surprised when any wind or weather kills your system.

 Conclusion

-When selecting a video surveillance system there are many factors and pitfalls that only professionals can see.
-We often get calls that sound like: “I just want this cameraa and that’s it.”
-And then it turns out that a person needs a completely different camera for his task.
+When selecting a video surveillance system, there are many factors and pitfalls that only professionals can see.
+We often get calls that sound like: “I just want this camera and that’s it.”
+And then it turns out that a person needs a completely different camera for their task.
 And we get a refund.
 This is your time and your money.
 Don’t do that – everything mentioned earlier.
 Or let professionals handle it.
-In the Pipl Systems Store we can help you select your perfect camera or the camera system.
-We’ve got network cameras, analog, floodlight, cameras intended for night vision and many else ?